Exclusive: Comcast weighs three options for Time Warner Cable deal: sources

 A full takeover of Time Warner Cable makes sense because the company has geographic markets complementary to Comcast, while taking on a partner would give them opportunity to pick and choose key markets, one of the people said.
 Analysts say buying all of Time Warner Cable would also face tough regulatory scrutiny.

-Comcast is weighing all three options equally at this point and would wait to see what kind of offer Charter come up with before pursuing any one of the options, the person added.
+Comcast is weighing all three options equally at this point and would wait to see what kind of offer Charter comes up with before pursuing any one of the options, the person added.

 Comcast is being advised by JPMorgan Chase & Co on a potential deal for Time Warner Cable, Reuters previously reported.